zamaex96/Explainable-AI-XAI-/README.md

-*XAI of Hybrid CNN LSTM with Atttention*
+# XAI of Hybrid CNN LSTM with Attention

+## Project Objectives: Classification and Explanation

 **Purpose and Goal**

 The primary purpose of this script is to build, train, evaluate, and *explain* a hybrid deep learning model for a classification task.
 The model combines Convolutional Neural Networks (CNNs), Long Short-Term Memory networks (LSTMs), and an Attention mechanism.